obogz/ReaperScripts/README.md

 Know issue: any new pressed note with the same velocity and pitch as the note at the cursor will not be considered a new note and will result in extending the previous note.
 This rearly happnes if you use a keyboard with variable velocity.

 TODO:
-- Fix overlaping notes (here I need to think about what solution would be best, maybe compare with Ableton)
+- WIP Fix overlaping notes
-- Fix first held notes note entered in a new media item (happens randomly)
+- WIP Fix first held notes note entered in a new media item (happens randomly)
-- see if there is another way to detect retriggerd notes besides comparing velocity
+- see if there is another way to detect retriggerd notes besides comparing velocity -> extension
 - add midi cc relative and mouse wheel support
 - cleanup, optimise